 Dr. Parker reminds us that abortion is complicated.
 And that is why, in my view, we need choice.

 What?
 Because its complicated we need choice?
 How about because its complicated we should put more careful thought and discussion toward it?
 Slavery was complicated; we didn’t let slave owners choose to keep slaves.
-William Wilberforce didn’t say “This issue is complicated; let the slaves remain slaves!”
+William Wilberforce didn’t say “This issue is complicated, let the slaves remain slaves!”
 The Syrian refugee crisis is complicated; we don’t want ISIS to choose to kill them all.
-A lot of moral issues are complicated; it does not mean we just let everyone choose what they want to do.
+A lot of moral issues are complicated and it does not follow we just let everyone choose what they want to do.
 I’m working on a complicated research paper; can I tell my professor that I choose not to do it?
 This is absurd and intellectual apathy at its worst.

 After years of reading and listening to the pro-abortion arguments, they remain the most subjective and illogical arguments.
 It is one red-herring after another.
 Most of the time they start off pretty tame, arguing about freedom and choice, but then it comes down to a girl who is raped by her father, which is predictably the concluding remark in Mr. Kristof’s article.
 Incest and rape happen and it may very well be literally one of the evilest acts a human can commit against another.
 But, only 1% or less of abortions are done for such reasons and the pro-abortion argument cannot be built upon such extremes.
 Still, any pro-life advocate must confront that evil.
 We cannot pretend it doesn’t happen or that there are women out there who will suffer a lifetime of emotional and psychological trauma over such an act.
 I am thankful there is help for women like that and have heard some of the most amazing stories of courage, grace, and self-sacrifice over such events.